 Optionally, you can move it in Share menu for desired position, mine looks like this:

 After choosing a photo, tap on ViewExif icon in extension menu.
 You will see something like this:

 As you can see, there are many metadatas.
-Not all are displayed in this screenshot, as there are so many datas.
+Not all are displayed in this screenshot, as there are so many data.
 Of course, you can scroll to show more.
-By Share Menu in ViewExif’s upper left corner you can remove all metadata and send your photo to another person without affecting your privacy.
+By Share Menu in ViewExif’s upper left corner you can remove all metadata and send it.

-Awesome is, that ViewExif does not only work in default Photos app, you can see picture metadata in many 3rd party apps, as it works as extension thanks to iOS 8 APIs.
+Awesome is, that ViewExif does not only work in default Photos app, you can see picture metadata in many 3rd party apps, as it works as extension.

 You can download reviewed app(s) here: